ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-04-rando-book-haul.md

 ---

-Sacha Rescues Earth
+## Page 8

 [![Sacha Rescues Earth](https://m.media-amazon.com/images/I/41ZpiQPs+OL._SY346_.jpg)](https://www.amazon.com/Sacha-Rescues-Earth-Daniel-Sandoval-ebook/dp/B08MD4NN8L){:target="_blank"}

+# Sacha Rescues Earth by Daniel Sandoval

 It starts off with a description of a scene, which is not for me.
 I read things like this and it goes  into some cognitive black hole.
 After that, it was written in a way that made me feel distant from the characters.
 I'm gonna have to pass on this one.

+***Page 8 was also filled with public domain works published long ago.
+Page 33 only had books in a series or short story collections.***

 ---

-Page 8 was also filled with public domain works published long ago.
-Page 33 only had books in a series or short story collections.
-Onward to page 89!

----

-Nebula
+## Page 89

 [![Nebula](https://m.media-amazon.com/images/I/41KmCkhQD8L.jpg)](https://www.amazon.com/Nebula-Linus-TAVANA-ebook/dp/B08LD5T3PV){:target="_blank"}

+# Nebula by Linus TAVANA

 The description already has some warning flags but I decided to go ahead and preview it.